 The smallest quantity of water in lube oil can have enormous detrimental consequences for expensive equipment such as gas turbines.
 Gas turbine manufacturers require the lube oil to be free of all water.

-Filtration followed by vacuum dehydration is a standard method used to remove the solids and dry the lube oil.
-However, vacuum dehydrators have a limitation on the amount of water they can handle.
+Filtration, followed by vacuum dehydration, is a standard method used to remove the solids and dry the lube oil.
+However, vacuum dehydrators limit the amount of water they can handle.

 Water present in lube oil, exceeding 1% by volume, can overwhelm a vacuum dehydrator.

 An Alfa Laval 3-phase disc stack centrifuge can replace filters and vacuum dehydrators to a certain extent.
 Though the centrifuge cannot remove all the water from the lube oil, it can undoubtedly bring down the water content in lube oil to an easily handled level by the downstream vacuum dehydrator.